sporadic-labs/phaser-lifecycle-plugin/README.md

 If you don't pass in a second parameter to `LifeCyclePlugin#add(...)`, it will check the given object for the following methods: "update", "preUpdate", "preupdate", "postUpdate", "postupdate", "render" and "destroy".
 If they are found, they are automatically subscribed to the corresponding scene events.

-Alternatively, you can specify a mapping from event name to method name:
+Alternatively, you can specify a custom mapping from Scene event name to method name:

 ```js
 class CustomPlayer {